BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/publicize/README.txt

 * Testing *
 ***********

+WARNING: the automated test suite will revert the private repository to the last checked in state -- so don't run it when there are modifications that you want to keep

 To run the automated test suite, log in to birg_publicizer and cd to private/toolbox/dont_distribute/publicize and run the command prove